Western heat wave threatens health

 Karuppana noted that many people she sees may have no car and have to take public transportation in the Phoenix heat, walking through neighborhoods with few trees and waiting at bus and light rail stops with no or little shade.
 Some people live in poorly ventilated mobile homes or without air conditioning.
 Or they may work outside in the sun as construction workers or landscapers.

-Phoenix has been baking in temperatures above 115 degrees all week.
-The high Friday hit a record 117 degrees after breaking another Thursday at 118 degrees.
-Daily records also were set this week in places across the U.S. West, such as Nevada and California, including 128 degrees in Death Valley on Thursday.
+Phoenix has been baking in temperatures above 115 degrees (46 Celsius) all week.
+The high Friday hit a record 117 degrees (47 Celsius) after breaking another Thursday at 118 degrees (48 Celsius).
+Daily records also were set this week in places across the U.S. West, such as Nevada and California, including 128 degrees (53 Celsius) in Death Valley on Thursday.

 Those who are vulnerable to high temperatures include the very young, the very old and people with heart or kidney disease, ailments that disproportionately affect communities of color.